 —with the Address 1 field set to the broadcast address, the Address 3 field set to the BSSID of an AP, or with the Address 1 field set to the BSSID of an AP, or other addressing TBD

-—and that includes a TBD signaling that identifies that the Probe Request frame is an MLD probe request and that identifies which APs of the AP MLD are requested.
+—and that includes a MLD Request element that identifies that the Probe Request frame is an MLD probe request and that identifies which APs of the AP MLD and which elements are requested.

-An MLD probe request allows a non-AP STA to request an AP to include the complete set of capabilities, parameters and operation elements of other APs affiliated to the same AP MLD as the AP.
-It is TBD how the complete information of an AP affiliated to the same AP MLD as the AP identified in the Address 1 or Address 3 field of the Probe Request frame is requested.
+An MLD probe request allows a non-AP STA to request an AP to include the complete or partial set of capabilities, parameters and operation elements of other APs affiliated to the same AP MLD as the AP..

 The complete information of a requested AP sent by a reporting AP is defined as all elements that would be provided if the requested AP was transmitting the Probe Response frame, except the following elements, if present: the Reduced Neighbor Report element, the Multiple BSSID element, the Multi-Link element, other exceptions TBD.

-If an AP that is part of an AP MLD receives an MLD probe request from a non-AP STA, it shall respond with an MLD probe response, which is a Probe Response frame with the Address 1 field set to TBD that includes an Multi-Link element with a STA profile with complete information for each of the APs that are affiliated to the same AP MLD as the AP and that are requested by the MLD probe request.
+If an AP that is part of an AP MLD receives an MLD probe request from a non-AP STA, it shall respond with an MLD probe response, which is a Probe Response frame with the Address 1 field set to TBD that includes an Multi-Link element with a STA profile with complete or partial information for each of the APs that are affiliated to the same AP MLD as the AP and that are requested by the MLD probe request.

 TGbe editor: Insert the new subclause 35.3.4.2.x Request information for MLD probing as follows (#SP 190):